initialcommit-com/git-sim/tests/README.md

 ## Helpful pytest notes

-- `pytest -x`: Stop after the first test fails
+- `pytest -x`: Stop after the first test fails.
+- `pytest -n auto`: Tests can be executed in parallel to dramatically speed up performance (up to ~70%).
+To do this first run `pip install pytest-xdist` then run `pytest -n auto`.
+Note that test output is not supported when executing tests in parallel.
+If a failure occurs and you need output for troubleshooting, execute tests in series as outlined above.

 ## Adding more tests